 Folding Loft Ladders

 This type of ladder is becoming increasingly popular with people who want to make good use of their loft space.
-These ladders come complete with a fully integrated loft hatch casing.
+These ladders come complete with a fully integrated loft hatch casing so if you’re looking for a loft hatch and ladder kit, this is the way to go.
 This is normally pre-mounted onto a fully insulated and draught-proof white trapdoor.
 That makes it a good choice for anyone looking to save on heat loss and cut out the overhead of painting.

 The folding action of these ladders also means that when stowed they don’t take up much space.
 Typically the ladder sits directly on top of the loft hatch trapdoor when stowed.
 This saves valuable loft floor storage space.
 They also come in either timber or steel construction.